shriram/racket-auto-grading/README.md

 Student submissions are in `Submissions/` (with `Code/` and `Tests/` subdirs).
-Typically, this is a link to a Google Drive directory since the regexp above uses Google Drive naming conventions.
+Typically, this is a link to a Google Drive directory since the regexp in `common.rkt` uses Google Drive naming conventions.

 Grading support materials reside in
 - tests for student code: `Tests/`